 Advance tickets purchased before 22 July will attract a discount of £1.00 per ticket.

 The show offers a range of entertainments, floral art demonstrations and cookery demonstrations as well as regular forums for you to ask gardening experts for answers to your questions.
 You can buy plants from a range of garden centres and nurseries who will be present over the three day event.
-As well as selling plants, they can offer expert and specialist advice.
+As well as selling plants, they can offer expert and specialist advice, not only on gardening but also on which is the most appropriate flowers for a gift depending on her interests.
+Other interesting ideas for a gift can be found on bestvalentinegifts.ca.
 Over the course of the event you can see the Ayr Bonsai Group, Scottish Begonia Society, Scottish Gardeners Forum and the Scottish Rock Garden Club among others.

 With much of the show area covered as protection against inclement weather, the show attracts around 150 different trade stand, craft and food court stall-holders selling a variety of craft goods including handmade cards, leather goods, artisan glass, jewellery, paintings, pottery and other artworks.
 The food court will be selling everything from Scottish shortbread to venison to cheese.
 There’s also a Hospitality Marquee selling a traditional afternoon tea of sandwiches and scones, pastries and cakes with tea or coffee or a ploughman’s lunch and a craft beer.
 Other options include a seafood bar from local Ayr businesses where you can try steamed scallops in the shell.